top of page

 3. Prioritise Protein

-• Wholewheat bread or pasta instead of white versions
+• wholewheat bread or pasta in place of white versions

-Many of these grains, like brown rice and quinoa, are now available in convenient ready-to-eat sachets, making it easier to include them in your meals.
+Many of these grains, like brown rice and quinoa, are now available in convenient ready-to-eat pouches, making it easier to include them when you want to.

 5. Eat the Rainbow